 The hardest part of disconnecting is when you just still want to touch your phone and see if anyone has messaged.
 But now I am trying to use my ears to see if anyone has messaged and if it’s someone important I keep their ringtone different to others!
 Now I am picking my phone less and I use that phone time tracker ironically on my phone which tracks the time I use on it.
 From there On I am decreasing my time week by week.

 For me, the hardest part of disconnecting is that my mind automatically starts running to-do lists and tasks for the next 36 hours.
 I realized that I already know about these tasks, which is why I'm remembering it during meditation, and usually I've written them down so I dont have to pay them mind.
 I thank myself for remembering the thing and trying to protect me, then I put it down and go back to 'being a mountain observing the clouds' or whatever image makes most sense to you.

-- How do you limit TV time?
+- How do I disconnect?

 - When do you start the Disconnect habit before you go to bed?
 10 min, 1 hour…?

 - How and what do you feel during the time between disconnecting and going to bed?